bedita/docs/source/endpoints/model/relations.rst

 **Example request: modify a relation**:

-In this example we will simply disable the newly created type and chage its description
+In this example we will just change the description for the relation 1

 .. sourcecode:: http